lguibr/commitai/README.md

 ## Installation

-You can install comai using pip:
+You can install commitai using pip:

-pip install comai
+pip install commitai

 ## Configuration

 ### Environment Variables

-Before using Comai, you need to set the API key environment variables for the language models you want to use.
+Before using commitai, you need to set the API key environment variables for the language models you want to use.
 For example:

 export OPENAI_API_KEY="your_openai_api_key"
 export ANTHROPIC_API_KEY="your_anthropic_api_key"